httpsecure/kembang/README.md

 ## Note

-if you manualy install hugi, you must install hugo extended version
+if you manualy install hugo, you must install hugo extended version

 if you using debian/ubuntu & install hugo from repo it will include libsass1